-Your future should not be a quick decision.
-Let me tell you why:
+Your future should not be a quick decision—let me tell you why:

-Find something that makes the university unique.
-I was drawn to Ontario Tech University because of its smaller class sizes (oh, the stories I heard from my friends who sat on the steps of their lecture hall because of large class sizes), the fact that it is a relatively new campus and because the university was commutable for me.
+I also suggest looking for things that make the university unique.
+I was drawn to Ontario Tech University because of its smaller class sizes, (oh, the stories I heard from my friends who sat on the steps of their lecture hall because of large class sizes, the fact that it is a relatively new campus and because the university was commutable for me.

-2. You need to give yourself time to think
+2. Give yourself time to think

 Want to know more about undergraduate programs offered at Ontario Tech?